Chhapaak Third Day Box Office Collection: Underwhelming Performance By Deepika Padukone's Film

 Chhapaak Third Day Box Office Collections

 The Deepika Padukone film started its box office journey on an underwhelming note by collecting Rs.
 4.77 crore on its opening day which was followed by Rs.
 6.90 crore on Day 2.
-According to early estimates, the social drama raked in around Rs.
-7-7.50 crore on Sunday.
+The social drama collected Rs.
+7.35 crore on Day 3.

+Trade analyst Taran Adarsh tweeted, "#Chhapaak sees day-wise growth, but the weekend trending is good, not great...
+Collects well at premium multiplexes of urban sectors mainly...
+Needs to trend well on weekdays for a healthy Week 1 total...
+Fri 4.77 cr, Sat 6.90 cr, Sun 7.35 cr.
+Total: ₹ 19.02 cr. #India biz."

 Did Deepika's JNU Visit Affect The Film's Opening Collection?